 Latest beauty trends have let us know that too much shampoo and hair washing is actually not good.
 It’s better to allow your natural oils to get the chance to sink in.
 Take full advantage of this trend with a few cute hats and cut back on the amount of shampoo you go through each month!

 I’m going to be honest, I don’t know if this actually something an extreme cheapskate would do.
 But, for things like toilet paper, meat, bread…anything you’re going to use a lot of may as well save by bulk buying.
-This could be with a Sam’s Club or Costco membership or when there are major sales and coupons to take advantage of!
+This could be with Sam’s Club or Costco membership or when there are major sales and coupons to take advantage of!
 See my $100 Costco shopping list.

 Just like homemade deodorant and cards, a little cleverness when it comes to cleaning your house can go a long way.
 Vinegar and baking soda are an awesome and powerful cleaner especially when it comes to toilets and tough stains.
 Beyond that, peroxide and water are great for wiping down and sanitizing surfaces.